-Mature drivers (defined as those drivers 65 and older) represent a growing segment of America's licensed drivers, but face an increased risk of traffic-related injuries and fatalities.
-In 2015, 6,702 fatal crashes involved drivers 65 and older.1
+Aged 65 and over, mature drivers (also referred to as older drivers) represent a growing segment of America's licensed drivers, but face an increased risk of traffic-related injuries and fatalities.
+In 2016, 6,702 fatal crashes involved drivers 65 and older.1

 Mature drivers often face impairments in three functions that affect driving abilities: vision, cognition and motor function.